willroberts/openrvs-registry/README.md

 Now you can tweak the code and repeat either set of steps above to iterate on changes.

+#### Editing Code

+I recommend [VSCode](https://code.visualstudio.com/) from Microsoft for writing Go code on Windows.
+It's free, and when you open a `.go` file for the first time, it will automatically prompt you to install the Go extension.

+The most useful buttons are in the top-left.
+From top to bottom: "Explorer" for organizing files in a repo, "Search" for finding strings across all files, and "Source Control" for the built-in Git integration.
+You can create branches, commit, push, and pull from inside VSCode.

 #### Navigating the Code

 Currently, there are five files containing Go code: